gettes/TimeMachineMonitor/README.md

 Before reading any further proper credit needs to be given.
 These apps were created using Platypus (https://github.com/sveinbjornt/Platypus), it allows one to build wrapper applications to run shell scripts for Mac OS X.
-The apps do not require any privileges nor do they do anything nefarious.
-The code is included.

 # To use
 The easiest thing to do is to download the zip files, doubleclick/open them and move them where